MattiaRiola/FLC-practice/README.md

  You can check if all is installed properly using the example in exClass-2 folder

+### Steps for exams

+1. Identify all the token and write them both in the scanner.jflex and in the parser.cup
+2. Start to write the grammar with the start symbol and then contiue adding non terminal symbols (but remember to add them in the declaration part of the parser)
+3. Write precedences

  ## Credits

 The material is taken from: